-Mitigating Actions: Membership of the Board was reviewed and revised to ensure representation of all existing infrastructure processes and funding opportunities.
+n moray Mitigating Actions: Membership of the Board was reviewed and revised to ensure representation of all existing infrastructure processes and funding opportunities.
 Process for ensuring infrastructure change/investment requests developed Dr Gray's strategy (vision for the future) is being produced collaboratively with input from NHSG and HSCM management.
 Assurances: Infrastructure Programme Board functions to provide robust governance and assurance that proposed projects have a robust business case and meets requirements of the respective partner organisations.
 This board reports to Strategic Planning and Commissioning Group.
 Both of these groups have been recently refreshed and remobilised.
 Workforce Forum meeting regularly with representation of HR and unions from both partner organisations Gaps in assurance: Further work is required on developing the process for approval for projects so that they are progressed timeously.
 Need to review all existing processes in relation to infrastructure changes/projects/investments and streamline to avoid duplication of effort.
 Infrastructure Board is in development and priority issues are being addressed in relation to infrastructure and premises risk.
 Due to staff changes this work will now be incorporated into other roles.
 This will likely mean that this work will complete with other priorities of already busy roles.
 Legal services have reduced capacity to provide support due to budget cuts and vacancies so any requests may take longer.
+Internal Audit Services have indicated that their capacity to complete all work required by MIJB may be an issue.
+This is being discussed with Moray Council.
 Recruitment for vacancies takes considerable time due to various factors and is presenting a strain on services to maintain normal service whilst covering vacancies.
 There have been several posts that have had to go out to advert more than once extending the time other staff are covering gaps.
 Current performance: No update.
-Comments: Existing projects will be reviewed as part of the development of the transformation plans for the Strategic ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
-Conformation plans for the Strategic ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
-Conformation plans for the Strategic ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
+Comments: Existing projects will be reviewed as part of the development of the transformation plans for the Strategic Plan to ensure resources are being dedicated appropriately and aligned to the emerging Strategic priorities.
+Our requirements for support will be communicated via appropriate channels